nus-cs2103-AY2122S1/tp/README.md

 Examples:
 * `mark undone m/CS2103 i/A1234567A ti/T1`:
-    * Mark the task with ID T1 under student with ID A1234567A of module CS2103 as undone.
+  * Mark the task with id T1 under student with id A1234567A of module CS2103 as undone.
   * Student A1234567A has not completed task T1 of module CS2103 yet.
   * But for some reason (e.g. human error) the task is marked as done.

 ### Find a student: `find`